vaiditya/flightSearch/README.md

 ## Flight Search App

-Flight searching app for oneway and return journey of flights.
+Flight searching app for oneway and return journey of flights.<br/>
-Features:
+Features:<br/>
-1.Provision of adding number of passengers.
+1.Provision of adding number of passengers.<br/>
-2.Filter according to price setting in the range selector
+2.Filter according to price setting in the range selector<br/>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).